Exido-Rio/Phishmask/README.md

 ## USAGE :
 * To start using it make sure you have the requirements and you are in the Phishmask.
-* Then you are good to go just run the main.py with necessary commands arguments.
+* Then you are good to go just run the phishmask.py and give the needed input.
 ```
 Ex:-
 python3 or python phishmask.py